lnmedrano/graphql-best-practices/possible_topics.md

 `operationName` and `variables` are optional fields. `operationName` is only required if multiple operations are present in the query.

+Although uncommon, GET requests can be used too.
+The GraphQL query should be specified in the `query` query parameter and variables can be sent as a JSON-encoded string in an additional query parameter called `variables`.
+If the query contains several named operations, an `operationName` query parameter can be used to control which one should be executed.

 The response should be returned in the body of the request in JSON format.
 As mentioned in the [spec](https://spec.graphql.org/June2018), a query might result in some data and some errors, and those should be returned in a JSON object of the form:

 ```json